friend1ws/rankSynergy/README.md

 	0
 	0

-shows that among 10 ranked genes, the 1st, 4th, 5th and 7th are included in the specific gene set.
+shows that the 1st, 4th, 5th and 7th are included in the specific gene set among 10 ranked genes.
-Please check the E2F_rank.txt and NFY_rank.txt files, that show whether each gene has E2F and NFY motifs, respectively, in its promoter sequence.
+Please check the E2F_rank.txt and NFY_rank.txt files, which show whether each gene has E2F and NFY motifs, respectively, in its promoter sequence.

 Please note that the two input file are ranked by the same criterion.
 Therefore, for example, the 100th genes in the first and second input files should be the same gene.